-Co-Vice President, Events (International Women’s Day): Melanie Emmen
+Co-Vice President, Events (International Women’s Day): Anya Andreeva

-As Co-Vice-President of Events, Melanie organizes events on behalf of LIDS—in particular the 2015 International Women’s Day celebrations—bringing together academics, policymakers and practitioners working in law and development.
+As Co-Vice-President of Events, Anya organizes events on behalf of LIDS—in particular the 2016 International Women’s Day celebrations—bringing together academics, policymakers, and practitioners working in law and development.

 Chris Crawford is a member of the JD class of 2016 at Harvard Law School, and 2010 graduate of Trinity University.
 Chris became involved initially through LIDS Global, a project that coordinates joint research between LIDS at Harvard and other like-minded student organizations around the world.
 The 2013-2014 research focused on issues in transnational corruption, a topic that Chris plans to continue researching during his time at Harvard.